lammps/lammps/doc/src/Fortran.rst

    :f commands_list: :f:func:`commands_list`
    :f commands_string: :f:func:`commands_string`

-.. f:function:: lammps(args[,comm])
+.. f:function:: lammps([args,comm]) OR lammps(str[,comm])

-   This is the constructor for the Fortran class and will forward the arguments to a call to either :cpp:func:`lammps_open_fortran` or :cpp:func:`lammps_open_no_mpi`.
+   This overloaded function is the constructor for the Fortran class and will forward the arguments to a call to either :cpp:func:`lammps_open_fortran` or :cpp:func:`lammps_open_no_mpi`.
 If the LAMMPS library has been compiled with MPI support, it will also initialize MPI, if it has not already been initialized before.

-   The *args* argument with the list of command line parameters is optional and so it the *comm* argument with the MPI communicator.
+   In the first form, the *args* argument, which is the list of command line parameters, is optional, and so is the *comm* argument, which is the MPI communicator.
 If *comm* is not provided, ``MPI_COMM_WORLD`` is assumed.
 For more details please see the documentation of :cpp:func:`lammps_open`.

    :p character(len=*) args(*) [optional]: arguments as list of strings
    :o integer comm [optional]: MPI communicator
    :r lammps: an instance of the :f:type:`lammps` derived type

+   In the second form, the *str* argument contains the entire command line, which is divided into a list of parameters and passed back to the first form of the constructor.

+   :p character(len=*) str: single string
+   :o integer comm [optional]: MPI communicator
+   :r lammps: an instance of the :f:type:`lammps` derived type

+.. admonition:: MPI vs. MPI_F08 modules
+   :class: note

+   The Fortran API currently makes limited use of the ``MPI_F08`` module, which the newest implementation of the MPI standard but is also the only MPI implementation in Fortran that conforms to the Fortran standard.
+   The most significant difference from previous MPI interfaces is that communicators have type MPI_comm (a derived type) rather than integer, which is how the FORTRAN 77 API (``include "mpi.h"``) and the Fortran 90/95/2003 MPI module (``use MPI``) treat them.
+As long as your compiler supports both the ``MPI`` and ``MPI_F08`` modules, you should be able to use either one and the interface will figure out which one you meant.

 .. f:subroutine:: close([finalize])